vision-zjweu/compv.github.io/docs/hw6.md

 1. **To Canvas**: submit a `zip` file containing a **single** directory with your **uniqname** as the name that contains all your code and anything else asked for on the [Canvas Submission Checklist](#canvas-submission-checklist).
 Don't add unnecessary files or directories.

     {{ code }} -
-   <span class="code">We have indicated questions where you have to do something in code in red. **If Gradescope asks for it, also submit your code in the report with the formatting below.** </span>
+   <span class="code">We have indicated questions where you have to do something in code in red. **If Gradescope asks for it, also submit your code in the report with the formatting below.
+Please include the code in your gradescope submission.** </span>

     Starter code is given to you on Canvas under the "Homework 6" assignment.
 You can also download it [here]().
 Clean up your submission to include only the necessary files.
 Pay close attention to filenames for autograding purposes.